jasonliu-json/android-games/phase2/README.txt

 4. Find your computer’s IP address and copy it.
 5. Open phase2/app/src/main/java/uoft/csc207/gameapplication/Utility/GameRequestService/RestApiConnector.java and replace String URL value with your IP address.
 Don’t forget the :8080/ suffix.
 6. Run on Pixel 3 XL on Android 9.0 emulator.
-7. U can go make ur own account noob or just type
+7. U can go make ur own account noob or i guess just type "admin" into username and u won't need a password

 Credits